Do you know that Palestine is a sovereign state in Western Asia that has a population of more than five million?

 This is because these Palestinians have been subjected to aerial bombing and basic human rights have been denied to them.

 The conditions imposed by the siege are so strict that according to the United Nations, the area will be completely inhabited by 2020.
-Similarly, the denial of the basic human rights is somewhat a matter of concern.
+Similarly, the denial of basic human rights is somewhat a matter of concern.

-A commonly asked question about Gaza is that who controls it?
+A commonly asked question about Gaza is who controls it?
 Well, Hamas is a group that controls the Gaza Strip.
 Hamas has been ruling the Gaza Strip since the downfall of the Palestinian National Authority in 2007.